bsobe/fast-builder/README.md

 ## Fast Builder
 Fast Builder is a code generation tool that generates the builder classes, especially for the unit test class.

+## Summarize
+On the code generation side, Work done by the library is to generate a builder class of the model you add the annotation to.

+## TODO
+[X] An option to include object classes to the generation process.

 ## Motivation
 * Annoying duplicated and boilerplate codes
 * No more worrying about object changes